1997–98 Seattle SuperSonics season: Regular season

-During the NBA All-Star weekend at Madison Square Garden in New York City, New York, Baker and Payton were both selected for the 1998 NBA All-Star Game, as members of the Western Conference All-Star team, while head coach George Karl was selected to coach the Western Conference for the third time in five years; it was Baker's fourth and final All-Star appearance.
+During the NBA All-Star weekend at Madison Square Garden in New York City, New York, Baker and Payton were both selected for the 1998 NBA All-Star Game, as members of the Western Conference All-Star team, while head coach George Karl was selected to coach the Western Conference for the third time in five years.
+It was Baker's fourth and final All-Star appearance.
 Meanwhile, Ellis participated in the NBA Three-Point Shootout for the second consecutive year.

-Payton finished in third place in Most Valuable Player voting, while Baker finished in eighth place; Payton also finished in second place in Defensive Player of the Year voting, behind Dikembe Mutombo of the Atlanta Hawks, while Baker finished tied in eighth place in Most Improved Player voting, Ellis finished in third place in Sixth Man of the Year voting, and Karl finished tied in fifth place in Coach of the Year voting.
+Payton finished in third place in Most Valuable Player voting, behind Michael Jordan of the Chicago Bulls, and Karl Malone of the Utah Jazz, while Baker finished in eighth place; Payton also finished in second place in Defensive Player of the Year voting, behind Dikembe Mutombo of the Atlanta Hawks, while Baker finished tied in eighth place in Most Improved Player voting, Ellis finished in third place in Sixth Man of the Year voting, and Karl finished tied in fifth place in Coach of the Year voting.